The case for big Fed rate hikes just got a little stronger

 At their mid-March meeting, policymakers had projected an end-of-year policy rate of about 1.9%.
 Since then a number, including Fed Chair Jerome Powell, have signaled their readiness to move faster.

+Chicago Fed President Charles Evans, who personally prefers the more measured path, told reporters Friday that he doesn't see a big risk in using "some" half-point rate hikes to bring borrowing costs to neutral sooner, as long as the goal was not to raise rates much faster and push them much higher.

-That raises fresh questions over whether the Fed may end up tightening too much, tipping the economy into recession.
+The worry there would be that the Fed ends up tightening too much, tipping the economy into recession.
 Historically it's been rare that the Fed has avoided such an outcome once the unemployment rate falls as low as it is now.

 With inflation looking set to accelerate even more after Russia's invasion of Ukraine sent oil prices higher and a COVID-19 outbreak in China threatens to further damage already strained supply chains, tamping down inflation is "essential" to sustaining a strong labor market, Fed's Powell has said.